Gurudutt-Goswami/pyodbc/README.md

 https://www.devart.com/odbc/oracle/docs/python.htm

 ##### Example : Connection with Oracle
-In the following exmaple I am establishing a connection with Oracle database & then inserting sample data into it & after that fetch the same.
+In the following exmaple I am establishing a connection with Oracle database & then inserting sample data into it & after that fetching the same.
 ```
 import pyodbc